smarty/changelog/plugins/smartylist-cli.md

 - Added a new flag: -geocode which will return geocodes when using international-street.
 - Removes the "attributes/" prefix for US Enrichment columns.

+## 8.13.1 - 2025-01-21

+CHANGES:

+- Enhanced US Enrichment support
+    - Allow eTag in the input file
+    - Support the address search feature
+    - Sort the output file columns based on header name
+    - Fixed an issue in the secondary data where the secondary count was not present in the output

 ## 8.13.0 - 2024-12-16